HOW IT WORKS

 What are the costs?

-Because Friendship PCS Online is part of the public school system, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum and qualified students receive a loaner computer, printer, and internet stipend.
+Because Friendship PCS Online is part of the public school system, it’s tuition-free.
+Enrolled families receive the K12 curriculum and new families receive a school issued loaner computer, printer, and hot spot if needed.

 What's my role as a parent?

 Middle school is a time when students become more independent, taking on more responsibility and ownership for their learning and working more directly with their teachers.
 But parent involvement is still critical to student success.
 As a parent, you (or another responsible adult you choose) serve as your child's Learning Coach.

 While teachers set the pace of instruction, the Learning Coach helps their student stay on track.
 Parent/Learning Coach involvement is essential and averages anywhere from 5 to 15 hours a week.
 The initial 4–8 weeks can be intensive as your family settles into a routine.

 In middle school, student learning changes to a semester-based approach where students are required to earn a passing grade of 60 percent or above on their assignments and online lessons.
 Due dates are assigned to lessons to encourage consistent, steady progress for academic success.

 While online lessons can usually be completed at any time of day, students are required to attend live, online Class Connect sessions with their teachers based on their individual needs.
 During Class Connects, students receive online instruction from teachers and have opportunities to interact virtually with classmates.